 By sharing our ideas, we hope that we have given you some inspiration for your poster design.
 When you have created your poster, please consider PosterBox as your online poster printing partner.
 We will transform your design in to high quality digital poster prints.
-If you would like more information on our great discounted poster prices, please download our price book or request a quote.
 You will find options for different media, complete instant prices that include overnight delivery and GST.
 Enjoy the PosterBox experience and the benefits of fast, high quality, poster printing.

 A quick note on copyright

 The advent of the computer and the internet have made the copying and inappropriate use of other people's work all that much easier.
 The printing industry is particularly sensitive to copyright as many aspects of the industry are susceptible to unwitting copyright infringements caused by customers supplying files for printing that use copyrighted material.
 When designing your posters it is your responsibility, and moral obligation, to take all possible steps to ensure the material you are using is not copyrighted or that you have permission to use the material.
 Copyright covers many aspects of the design process that you may not have considered: